 As a companion to a pivot table, Excel also supports the pivot chart feature.
 Pivot charts enable you to link a chart to a pivot table.
-In Excel 2007, pivot charts have improved significantly.

-Auditing Capabilities
+Auditing capabilities

 Excel also offers useful auditing capabilities that help you identify errors or track the logic in an unfamiliar spreadsheet.
-To access this feature, choose commands in the Formulas Formula Auditing group.
+To access this feature, choose commands in the Formulas→Formula Auditing group.